ankushKun/pixels.earth/GAMEPLAN.md

    -  Showcase artwork (select range of pixels on map to show), your profile page will show the live state of those pixels (someone could have destroyed your art)
    -  artwork turned into live trading cards (like harry potter cards where the character may have gone and returned later)
 - Factions
-  - Blue vs Red vs Green factions
+  - Blue vs Red vs Green vs Yellow factions
   - Faction wars across continents
+  - Weekly challenges:
-  - Weekly most pixels placed by factions
+    - Most pixels placed by factions
+    - Most earned by factions
+    - etc
   - reference: ingress